mseemann/angular2-mdl/README.md

 This package no longer supports the deprecated forms APIs.
 You have to use the FormsModule in you app module.
 For example:

+If you are still on RC5 you can use the angular2-mdl version 1.4.6.

 ```JavaScript
 import { FormsModule } from '@angular/forms';